marco82ger/AI_forex_fisichella_garolla/README.md

 # Forex Project

-This repository contains all documents, datasets and code used and developed during the Forex AI research.
+This repository contains all documents, datasets and code files used and developed during the Forex AI research.